Angharad Rees

-Angharad Rees, CBE (16 July 1944 – 21 July 2012) was a British actress, best known for her British television roles during the 1970s and in particular her leading role as Demelza in the 1970s BBC TV costume drama Poldark.
+Angharad Rees (16 July 1944 – 21 July 2012) was a Welsh actress, best known for her British television roles during the 1970s and in particular her leading role as Demelza in the 1970s BBC TV costume drama Poldark.

 Early life

 Rees was born to Welsh psychiatrist William Linford Rees and his wife Catherine Thomas.

 When she was two, in 1946, her family moved from 13 Engel Park, Mill Hill, to Cardiff.
 Rees had two brothers and a sister.
 She attended the independent Commonweal Lodge School, then the Sorbonne in Paris for two terms and the Rose Bruford Drama College in Kent.
 She also studied at the University of Madrid and taught English in Spain before acting in repertory theatre in England.

 Throughout her professional life her birth year was given as 1949, but she was born in 1944.